bozkayasalihx/anagram-test-case/README.md

    ```

 ## Running in Kubernetes
- To deploy the anagram-finder application in a kubernetes environment, checkout `./kubernetes/` folder
+ To deploy the anagram-finder application in a kubernetes environment

+ 1. apply `kubernetes/setup` manifests for pre-setup

+ 2. apply `kubernetes` to deploy anagram-finder job